-3.3.1 Direct Reference
+3.3.1 Directed Message

-Perhaps the simplest form of message passing is direct reference to the object's attributes or data members.
-For example, if the interarrivalTime object needed to have a mean of 5.5, then the simplest means to communicate this message is through direct assignment.
+Perhaps the simplest form of message passing is a direction to the object's attributes or data members.
+For example, if the interarrivalTime object needed to have a mean of 5.5, then we could write:

+'''

 interarrivalTime.mu = 5.5;

+'''

 This message causes the object to receive the value and set its variable mu.
-This is a forced message because the object has no choice but to perform the action.
+It is a forced message because the object has no choice but to perform the action.